 - Using a pizza cutter or sharp knife, cut the rice paper into 6 slices and transfer these to the greased baking sheet.
 Repeat this process with the remainder of your rice paper.

 - Before baking, brush the excess marinade onto each bacon strip.
 Then, sprinkle with a bit of brown sugar and freshly ground black pepper.
-Place your baking trays in the oven for 3 minutes (or 4 for crispy).
-Remove the trays, use tongs to carefully flip each slice, brush once more with excess marinade, sprinkle with brown sugar and black pepper, and return them to the oven for another 3 minutes (or 4 for crispy).
+Bake at 400F for 3 minutes (or 4 for crispy).
+Use tongs to carefully flip each slice, brush each once more with excess marinade, sprinkle with brown sugar and black pepper, and return them to the oven for another 3 minutes (or 4 for crispy).**

-- Let the bacon cool for 5-10 minutes before digging in, and enjoy!
+- Let the bacon cool for 5-10 minutes before digging in (it will crisp up a bit more as it cools), and enjoy!

-*We make beet puree by draining a can of beets and processing them in our food processor until a thick puree forms.
-Alternatively, you can use a Tbsp or two of beet powder mixed with 1/4 cup warm water.
+- *If you don’t have beet powder, you can replace the powder + water with 2 Tbsp beet puree made by draining a can of beets and processing them in our food processor until a thick puree forms.